-- 34. On 28 November 2005, President Al-Bashir issued a decree appointing Jalal-Eddin Mohamed Osman (NCP) as Chief Justice and John Aungi Kasiba (SPLM) and Dr. Wahabi Mohamed Mukhtar (NCP) as Deputy Chief Justices.
+29. On 28 November 2005, President Al-Bashir issued a decree appointing Jalal-Eddin Mohamed Osman (NCP) as Chief Justice and John Aungi Kasiba (SPLM) and Dr. Wahabi Mohamed Mukhtar (NCP) as Deputy Chief Justices.
 A list of current members of the Constitutional Court can be found in Annex 6.
+(07/08).

-(07/08). - 35.
-The National Assembly approved the Constitutional Court Act on 1 October 2005.
+- 30. The National Assembly approved the Constitutional Court Act on 1 October 2005.
 President Al-Bashir signed the Act in November 2005 and on 24 December 2005 issued a decree appointing the President and members of the Constitutional Court.
 They were sworn in on 31 December 2005.
-(1/06) - 36.
+(1/06) - 31.
 The National Assembly adopted the National Judicial Service Commission Act (NJSC) in October 2005 and the President endorsed it in November 2005.
 On 7 December 2005, President Al-Bashir formally established the National Judicial Service Commission.
 The National Judicial Service Commission Act passed through the National Assembly with the required three readings, but it bypassed the NCRC in contravention of the INC. The SPLM criticized the Act, contending that this procedural error and key aspects of legislation itself contravened the INC or the Interim Constitution of Southern Sudan.
 The NJSC held a meeting on 31 March chaired by Chief Justice Jalal Al Din Mohammed Osman and discussed the issue of coordination between Southern Sudan Judiciary and National Judiciary Commission.
-(03/08) - 37.
-On 17 December 2008, the Minister of Justice issued a decree establishing specialized child attorney offices in a number of States (South Darfur, Al-Geddarif, South Kordofan, Sennar, Blue Nile, West Darfur, and Kassala).
-According to the decree, the attorney offices would have the jurisdiction to supervise investigations and exercise powers provided for in the Criminal Procedures Act 1991, the Child Act of 2004, and any other Acts.
-(12/08) - 38.
+(03/08) - 32.
 In December 2008, the National Judicial Service Commission appointed a number of Magistrates as follows: First Grade Courts Magistrates: 11, including 5 women; Second Grade Courts Magistrates: 23, including 2 women; Third Grade Courts Magistrates: 19, including 4 women.
 It also appointed 80 Judicial Assistants, including 5 women.
-(12/08) - 39.
-On 12 January 2009, the Chief Justice issued a directive to transfer all the newly-appointed judges to Darfur and Kordofan states (total of 69 including 11 women) (01/09)
+(12/08) - 33.
+On 12 January 2009, the Chief Justice issued a directive to transfer all the newly-appointed judges to Darfur and Kordofan states (total of 69 including 11 women) (01/09) - 34.
+On 9 September 2009, the Constitutional Court issued its ruling on the challenge to the National Intelligence and Security Service (NISS) over the censorship of newspapers.
+The court ruled that the government has the right to impose restrictions on the freedom of expression whenever deemed necessary for public interest in accordance with the Interim National Constitution (INC).
+This challenge was filed by two media companies in September 2008, arguing that the censorship violates the INC. - 35.
+On 27 September 2009, in a meeting with representatives of the Journalists Union, the National Council for Press and Publication and editor-in-chiefs, the President of the Republic instructed the lifting of the pre-publication censorship imposed on newspapers by the security services.
+The President called upon the journalists to abide by the new Code of Ethics signed by editors-in-chief in September.
+(09/09)